-The best free presentation software makes it simple and easy to create attention-grabbing presentations for free.
+The best free presentation software makes it simple and easy to create attention-grabbing presentations without a subscription to Microsoft 365.

 While PowerPoint is the market leader when it comes to presentation software, some people may be unwilling to subscribe to a Microsoft 365 subscription, especially if they don't expect to need to use it very often.